urbit/shrub/pkg/arvo/neo/cod/std/src/fil/messenger.md

   |=  old=(unit pail:neo)
   ^-  (quip card:neo pail:neo)
   ::  default case: make new groupchat with self as only member,
     ::  and subscribe to that publisher
-  ?~  old
+  ::  XX - maybe move ordering is unpredictable here ?~  old
     :_  :-  %groupchat
         !>([(sy our.bowl ~) ~ here.bowl])